Senegal: Risk Assessment

 Business Climate Rating

-- Progress on business climate and governance
+- Headway in business climate and governance

-- Solid track record for political stability
+- Strong track record of political stability

-- Inadequate infrastructure (energy, transport)
+- Inadequate energy and transport infrastructure

-- Significant twin deficits
+- Significant external deficit

 - Low per capita wealth, unemployment and regional disparities

 Growth cooled in 2019, reflecting political uncertainty and a slight slowdown in public investment and consumption.
 However, by 2020, it is expected to increase as these drivers recover.
 They will be mainly supported by the implementation of the second phase of the Emerging Senegal Plan (PSE), which should create a spillover effect for private sector investment.
 In particular, the prospects for oil and gas development, with commercial production set to begin in 2022, will draw these investments, which will likewise be directed towards the construction and improvements of the energy and transport infrastructure network, as well as the development of the ICT, textile and agricultural sectors.
 Although exposed to climate risks, agriculture will benefit from efforts to modernize the sector.
 With more than 50% of households still relying on income from agriculture, private consumption is also expected to support growth.
 Domestic consumption dynamics and tourism growth will drive trade activities.
 Efforts to improve the reliability of energy supply and develop special economic zones (Diamniadio, Diass and Sandiara) could help to boost industrial activity.
 The contribution of the trade balance to growth will be constrained by the country's relatively small export base and, above all, by the likely increase in imports.

 Mounting fiscal challenges